 2. Right to work checks and avoiding illegal working

 PPE visa holders do not have a general right to work in the UK.
-Their work rights are strictly limited to the permitted activity.
-Employers are not required to conduct right to work checks for PPE visa holders, but must take reasonable steps to verify the individual’s immigration status and the legality of the paid engagement.
+Their permissions are restricted to the pre-arranged engagement.
+Employers are not legally required to conduct a full right to work check for PPE visa holders, but should take reasonable steps to confirm the individual’s immigration status and ensure the activity is lawful.

 If the visitor undertakes work beyond the scope of the invitation — or remains in the UK to do other work — this may amount to illegal working under the Immigration, Asylum and Nationality Act 2006.